COGS108/Projects/FinalProject_Guidelines.md

 #### Checkpoint #1: Data

-The checkpoint template can be found [here](https://github.com/COGS108/Projects/blob/master/DataCheckpoint_groupXXX.ipynb).
 Your first checkpoint must include the following sections (Note that these *can* be the same as in your proposal; however, if you've made any changes/edits/incorporated feedback, you should update them):

 **NAMES**: Same as proposal.